Lover Like Me

-"Lover Like Me" is a song by South Korean rapper, singer, and songwriter CL.
-It was released on September 29, 2021, through her self-managed Very Cherry as the second single from CL's debut studio album, Alpha (2021).
-The song was written by CL, Anne-Marie, Freedo, Nafla, Cleo Tighe, and Sarah Blanchard, whilst production was handled by Freedo and Nick Lee.
+"Lover Like Me" is a song by South Korean rapper and singer CL from her debut studio album Alpha (2021).
+It was released through Very Cherry on September 29, 2021, as the second single from the album.
+"Lover Like Me" was written by CL, Anne-Marie, Freedo, Nafla, Cleo Tighe, and Sarah Blanchard, whilst production was handled by Freedo and Nick Lee.

 Background and composition

 On September 17, four days after attending the annual Met Gala fashion event in New York City, CL announced via her social media platforms that her upcoming second single, titled "Lover Like Me", would be released on September 29.
 It was made available for digital download and streaming as the second single off of her debut studio album, Alpha.

 Composed in the key signature of C♯ major, the song contains a tempo of 158 BPM.
 Stylistically, "Lover Like Me" showcases a different charm in contrast to Alpha's first single, "Spicy", which was released a month prior.
 Caitlin White from Uproxx commented that "'Lover Like Me' has the braggadocio of 'Spicy' but it's undercut with some of the softness of her pop sound."
 Teen Vogue's Jazmine Denise commented that it "will instantly trigger nostalgic feelings associated with early '00s R&B; it oozes self-confidence and sass as CL brazenly reminds an ex-lover that she’s one of a kind."
 Regarding its lyrical content, W Korea noted that "although it looks like a story about love, it can also be interpreted as a story about CL as a musician", the refining of her identity.